nice-digital/nice-design-system/components/action-banner.md

 description: Banner for highlighting, and giving context to, a call-to-action
 ---

-Use action banners to highlight important calls-to-action {:.lead}

 ## Why?
 Some calls-to-action are higher priority than others.
 An action banner gives a way of highlighting these CTAs.
 They can also be used to break up a page layout and give visual interest.